Anthony-Hackman/GrandMasterAI/README.md

 ## Authors

-Anthony Hackman - Initial work - GrandMasterAI.
+Anthony Hackman - Initial work - GrandMasterAI
-Kyle Fadley - Initial logic - GrandMasterAI.
+Kyle Fadley - Initial logic - GrandMasterAI

 See also the list of contributors who participated in this project.